Maria Luz Fernandez, Ph.D

 - Sudeep Shrestha (1/04-5/07)

-Current position: Post-doctoral fellow, John Hopkins Hospital, Bethesda, MD.
+Current position: Creator of NGO in Nepal in conjunction with John Hopkins Hospital, Bethesda, MD.

 - Moises Torres-Gonzalez (8/04-6/07)